screenRecorder

 Default: minNumDigitsInFileName = 1

-fileName is a string setting name of image or movie file(s) to write.
+fileName is a string setting name for image or movie file(s) to write.
 If you include a path, it will save there, and make the folder if it doesn't exist.
 If you don't, it will save in the MATLAB current folder.

-numberFile = <cd>true<cd>/<cd>false<cd>: If = <cd>true<cd> (default), the screen recorder adds a number to file name starting at 1 and incrementing to not overwrite any existing files.
-This means if you have multiple screen recorder elements in an experiment, you can set fileName the same for all of them (e.g. image.png) and they will write different files numbered in the order they run (e.g. image1.png, image2.png, image3.png, ...).
-NOTE: If you set numberFile = <cd>false<cd> then the element will not add a number and will overwrite any existing file with the specified name. numberFile only affects single image and movie capture.
-For multiple image capture, the screen recorder always numbers the files.
+<cd>true<cd>/<cd>false<cd>: If = <cd>true<cd> (default), the screen recorder adds a number to file name (single image / movie) or subfolder name (series of images) starting at 1 and incrementing as needed to not overwrite any existing files/folders.
+This means if you have multiple screen recorder elements in an experiment, you can set fileName the same for all of them (e.g. image.png) and they will write different files/subfolders numbered in the order they run in (e.g. image1.png, image2.png, image3.png, ...).
+NOTE: If you set numberFile = <cd>false<cd> then the screen recorder will not add a number and will overwrite any existing files.

-minNumDigitsInFileName sets the minimum number of digits to use for numbering files. e.g. 3 → image001.png, image002.png, image003.png, ...
+minNumDigitsInFileName sets the minimum number of digits to use for numbering files/subfolders. e.g. 3 → image001.png, image002.png, image003.png, ...

 See also record properties fileName_r, n_file below.